rvdlee/zf-image-optimiser/README.md

 To get started you need to configure your validation chain.
 The validation chain acts as a validator for the files that are due to processing.
 There is a [provided config dist file](https://github.com/rvdlee/zf-image-optimiser/blob/master/config/local.config.php.dist) with all the configuration you need to get started.

-The validator chain will require the standard zend validators to verify if the uploaded file is suitable to be handled by these adapters.
+The validator chain will require the standard zend validators to verify if the file is suitable to be handled by these adapters.
 It will look like something like this.

 ```php
 # ... config use statements